manishkhadka13/Web-Development/README.md

 # Web-Development
-This repository about different projects and works done in HTML,CSS and Javascript with the purpose of learning front-end side of web development.
+This repository is about different projects and works done in HTML,CSS and Javascript with the purpose of learning front-end side of web development.
 I have written code by watching different tutorials and reading various documentations.